Continuing Education Activity

 Effective treatment hastens endocardial vegetation eradication and limits or prevents secondary complications.
 However, those presenting in extremis with acute decompensated heart failure, septic shock, or stroke require stabilization and resuscitation, prioritizing the tenets of airway, breathing, and circulation.
 Following initial stabilization, subsequent treatment concentrates on prolonged bactericidal antibiotic regimens and possible cardiothoracic surgical intervention.

 Patients at risk for staphylococcal infection typically require more prolonged antibiotic therapy.
-Patients with native valve methicillin-sensitive S. aureus (MSSA) infections can receive 6-week courses of either nafcillin 2gm every four hours or cefazolin 2 gm every 8 hours.
+Patients with native valve methicillin-sensitive S. aureus (MSSA) infections can receive 6-week courses of either nafcillin 2 gm every four hours or cefazolin 2 gm every 8 hours.
 In cases of methicillin-resistant S. aureus (MRSA) infections, a standard course involves vancomycin 15mg/kg every 12 hours or daptomycin 8 mg/kg daily for 6-weeks.
-Of note, gentamicin dual-therapy is no longer recommended for MSSA or MRSA infections given lack of clinical benefit and associated renal toxicity.
-Overall, therapy for prosthetic valve Staphylococcal infections are quite similar but require augmentation with rifampin and gentamicin.
+Of note, gentamicin dual therapy is no longer recommended for MSSA or MRSA infections given the lack of clinical benefit and associated renal toxicity.
+Overall, therapy for prosthetic valve staphylococcal infections is quite similar but requires augmentation with rifampin and gentamicin.
 Prosthetic valve MSSA disease should receive gentamicin 3 mg/kg IV in 2 to 3 divided doses plus rifampin 900 mg IV in 2 to 3 equally divided doses every 24 hours for 2-weeks and 6-weeks, respectively, in addition to the above-described nafcillin regimen.
 In addition to vancomycin, MRSA cases should receive this same course of gentamicin and rifampin.